-We will be tackling our goals of building a Remote Operating Gateway (GW) in two stages.
+We will tackle our goals of building a Remote Operating Gateway (GW) in two stages.
 Stage 1 will focus on operating our station from other rooms in our house (our Home Offices are prime locations for this).
 Stage 2 will involve operating our station “On The Go” from anywhere in the world that has sufficient Internet Access is available.
-We also want to enable full control of our station when operating remotely including:
+We also want to enable full control of our station when operating remotely, including:

 - Use of our Amplifier

 - Antenna Selection